C&T reestablishes face-to-face relationships with military clothing vendors, gauge state of industry

+As American manufacturers continue making uniform and equipment items for warfighters, the Defense Logistics Agency Troop Support Clothing and Textiles supply chain team are checking out their operations in-person.

+“Coming back out of COVID where we really did not have an opportunity to get out and visit vendors and customers, we now have the opportunity to reestablish those connections,” said C&T Director Air Force Col. Matthew Harnly.
+“From a vendor’s perspective, we know the pandemic created a lot of turmoil, so not only do we have to reestablish that face-to-face relationship; we have to see how they’re coming along through recovery.”

-Army ROTC insignia are stitched on to uniforms at a military clothing manufacturer’s facility in New York City during a visit by DLA Troop Support leaders Feb.
-1, 2023.
-From New York to Puerto Rico and California, DLA Troop Support and C&T leaders, and C&T team members are visiting domestic clothing manufacturers to gauge the state of industry up close.
+From New York to Puerto Rico and California, Harnly, DLA Troop Support and C&T leaders, and C&T team members are visiting domestic clothing manufacturers to gauge the state of industry up close.
+So far, Harnly and team have visited more than two dozen vendors in 2023 combined.

+“Generally, every place we went, or any facility we were in, there was definitely a sense of pride amongst the workforce in the management aspect understanding where these products were going and what they were being used for and an appreciation for that,” Harnly said.
+“That this wasn’t just work, there was more to it than that.”

+In addition to a strong sense of patriotism amongst vendors, Harnly also observed innovation and forward-thinking practices, including some vendors expanding facilities with more modernized equipment.

 |Date Taken: